ily-xo/Python/README.md

 ## About the Data 8 Course

 The [Data 8](http://www.data8.org/) course offered by UC Berkeley is designed to provide a solid foundation in data science principles and practices.
-Throughout the course, I have delved into fundamental concepts related to data manipulation, visualization, statistical analysis, and more.